The 10K sits in a sweet spot that few other race distances can match.

 The training plan should employ a gradual progression in intensity and volume so that you continue to improve without increasing the risk of injury.

-In most cases, you should heed the 10% rule, meaning you should only increase your mileage by a maximum of 10% from one week to the next.
-For example, if you are currently running 40 miles a week, run no more than 44 miles next week.
+In most cases, you should heed the 10% rule: increase your mileage by no more than 10% from one week to the next.
+For example, if you currently run 40 miles weekly, run no more than 44 miles next week.

 #3: Go Long

-A solid weekly long run is a cornerstone in most 10k running plans.
-As mentioned, you need a strong aerobic base to support the cardiovascular fitness and muscular endurance you’ll need to run a 10k PR.
+A solid weekly long run is a cornerstone in most 10K running plans.
+As mentioned, you need a strong aerobic base to support cardiovascular fitness and muscular endurance for a 10K PR.

-To hit a 10k PR, aim for a long run of at least 6-8 miles, potentially peaking at 10-12 once in your training cycle, depending on your experience as a runner and fitness level.
+To hit a 10K PR, aim for a long run of 6-8 miles, potentially peaking at 10-12 miles once in your training cycle, depending on your experience as a runner and your fitness level.

 #4: Vary Your Workouts

-One of the keys to injury prevention and getting faster as a runner is varying your workouts.
-Running the same, moderate-intensity pace day after day is a less effective approach to improving your fitness than incorporating a variety of paces, distances, terrains, and intensity levels.
+One key to injury prevention and getting faster as a runner is varying your workouts.
+Running the same moderate-intensity pace day after day is less effective than incorporating a variety of paces, distances, terrains, and intensity levels.

-Include long runs, speed workouts, recovery runs, cross training, and strength training workouts.
-Run different routes, distances, and on different terrains like grass, trails, road, and track.
+Include long runs, speed workouts, recovery runs, cross-training, and strength training workouts.
+Run different routes and distances across different terrains, such as grass, trails, roads, and tracks.

 #5: Don’t Forget Speed Workouts